-Born in June?
-Here’s your birthstone | EarthSky.org
+EarthSky | June birthstone: pearl, moonstone, or alexandrite

 December birthstone

-Bottom line: The month of June has 3 birthstones: pearl, moonstone, and alexandrite.
+Bottom line: The month of June has three birthstones: pearl, moonstone, and alexandrite.